 Lead generation software helps you bring order to the chaotic process of generating, managing, and nurturing leads.

-The best lead gen tools help you identify and capture potential leads, monitor your digital interactions, and follow up based on their interests.
+The best software for lead generation helps you identify and capture potential leads, monitor your digital interactions, and follow up based on their interests.

 Here’s what lead generation software promises: